giacomopeli/3D-Print-Flow/Pause.md

 M125 is pretty same the M25 command.
 You can use it before M600 if you have PARK_HEAD_ON_PAUSE enabled and well set.
 Try it if you have problem with M25.
 Probably if you print from USB device or USB port M125 is more convenient.

 ## Some useful example
+You can copy and paste in Batch Printing, but better if you look on what you're doing.

 ### M0 usage
 > G91                  ; relative coordinates <br />
 > G1 Z20               ; move nozzle up 20 mm <br />